 Î²-Lactamases continue to be the leading cause of resistance to Î²-lactam antibiotics among gram-negative bacteria.
 In recent years there has been an increased incidence and prevalence of extended-spectrum Î²-lactamases (ESBLs), enzymes that hydrolyze and cause resistance to oxyimino-cephalosporins and aztreonam.

-Top 7 FAQs About Beta-Lactamase As a core structure in many antibiotics, beta lactam ring is a cyclic amide.
+Top 7 FAQs About Beta-Lactamase As a core structure in many antibiotics, the beta-lactam ring is a cyclic amide.
 Beta-lactam antibiotics almost universally inhibit bacterial cell wall synthesis and thus induce the destruction of bacterial cells.
-Bacteria have evolved an enzyme that combats this antibiotic and increases resistance to death induced by antibiotic means: the beta lactamase enzyme.
+Bacteria have evolved an enzyme that combats this antibiotic and increases resistance to death induced by antibiotic means: the beta-lactamase enzyme.
 Beta-lactamase enzymes can be used in a multitude...